 Addressing the burden of cancer in Oregon

-The Community Outreach and Engagement program at the OHSU Knight Cancer Institute aims to identify and address the cancer burden in Oregon through community outreach, research and engagement.
+The Community Outreach and Engagement team at the OHSU Knight Cancer Institute aims to identify and address priority issues related to cancer prevention, early detection and screening, and access to cancer care in Oregon and Southwest Washington through grantmaking, research and community outreach and engagement.

 Who we serve

-- Cancer Health Educators: Deliver community education and provide linkages to care
+- Cancer Health Educators: Deliver community education and provide links to care

 - The COUNCIL: Advisory committee comprised of rural, tribal and state representatives